 Adding Intel USB 3.0 drivers to Windows 7

-Windows 7 install ISOs do not support USB 3.0 ports, so if you want to boot from a USB 3.0 port, you will need to add the USB 3.0 drivers.
+Windows 7 install ISOs do not support USB 3.0 ports or controller chips, so if you want to boot from a USB 3.0 port, you will usually need to add the USB 3.0 drivers (tip: sometimes just using a USB 2.0 port will work but sometimes it will not!).

 There is also a video showing how to modify an ISO or USB drive here.